Natural gas drilling in Pennsylvania state forest. Photo by Tom Pelton/CBF Staff

 Safeguarding Our Waters from Contamination

 As energy companies across the nation increase their withdrawal of our country's natural gas reserves, many residents and environmentalists are concerned about the potential problems associated with extracting, transporting, and storing this valuable resource.
 No one disputes the need for local clean, efficient energy resources.
-But there are concerns over the land and water impacts natural gas drilling, pipelines, and infrastructure may cause.
+But there are concerns over the potential impact to our land and water.

 The Concerns About Natural Gas Drilling